There’s no doubt the internet has become undeniably woven into the very fabric of our lives.

-We all want greater levels of personalisation in our lives, and no matter which direction technology bends, we still all crave to be treated as valued individuals - whether it’s at our favourite restaurant or bar, in the workplace, or while shopping for consumer goods.
+We all want greater levels of personalization in our lives, and no matter which direction technology bends, we still all crave to be treated as valued individuals - whether it’s at our favorite restaurant or bar, in the workplace, or while shopping for consumer goods.

 Is there likely to be resistance to this?
 Almost certainly.
-Data privacy is very much a hot topic, and with cybercrime on the increase day by day, we’re all justifiably more wary of where our data is going.
+Data privacy is very much a hot topic, with many asking, how can I see WiFi history?
+Browser histories and Google searches are being used to solve unlawful acts and perpetuate them.
+With cybercrime on the increase day by day, we’re all justifiably more wary of where our data is going.
 Time will tell just how far WiFi will intrude on our existence, and thank goodness there are tools to make your WiFi connection considerably safer already easily within reach!

 Where Would We Be Without WiFi?